ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 That is, this profile describes how access control is enforced for a client after it has joined an OSCORE group, to access resources hosted by other members in that group.
 The process for joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} takes place before the process described in this document, and is out of the scope of this profile.

-The client proves its access to be authorized to the resource server(s) by using an Access Token bound to a key (the proof-of-possession key).
+The client proves its access to be authorized to the resource server(s) by using an access token bound to a key (the proof-of-possession key).
 This profile uses Group OSCORE to achieve server authentication and proof-of-possession for the client's public key used in the OSCORE group in question.
 Note that proof-of-possession is not achieved through a dedicated protocol element, but instead after the first message exchange protected with Group OSCORE.

-Furthermore, this profile provides proof of the client's membership to the OSCORE group, by binding the Access Token to information from the pre-established Group OSCORE Security Context, as well as to the client's authentication credential used in the group and including the client's public key.
+Furthermore, this profile provides proof of the client's membership to the OSCORE group, by binding the access token to information from the pre-established Group OSCORE Security Context, as well as to the client's authentication credential used in the group and including the client's public key.
 This allows the resource server(s) to verify the client's group membership upon reception of a message protected with Group OSCORE from that client.

 OSCORE {{RFC8613}} specifies how to use COSE {{RFC9052}}{{RFC9053}} to secure CoAP messages.
 Group OSCORE builds on OSCORE to provide secure group communication, and ensures source authentication: by means of digital signatures embedded in the protected message (when using the group mode); or by protecting a message with pairwise keying material derived from the asymmetric keys of the two peers exchanging the message (when using the pairwise mode).